 Federal Firearms Criminal Defense Attorney

-LEWIS & DICKSTEIN, P.L.L.C. has decades of experience providing unparalleled representation to clients charged with firearms related offenses in state and federal court in Michigan.
+Attorneys with decades of experience providing unparalleled representation to clients charged with firearms-related offenses in state and federal court in Michigan.

 Federal Definition of “Firearm”

 The Federal laws pertaining to firearms define a “firearm” as any weapon, including a starter pistol, which will or is designed to or may be readily converted to expel a projectile by the action of an explosive.
-This definition also includes things you may not think would fall under the definition, such as the frame or receiver of a weapon, and silencers.
+This definition also includes things you may not think would fall under the definition, such as the frame or receiver of a weapon and silencers.
 It does not matter if the firearm has been disassembled or made inoperable by, for example, filing down the firing pin so that the gun cannot fire.
 This is because a gun with a firing pin filed down can be “readily converted” to operability by replacing the firing pin.
-A person may also not possess a gun which has had its serial numbers removed.
+Possessing a gun with removed or obscured serial numbers is prohibited.
 Of course, most people know it is illegal to possess a machine gun (a gun able to continuously fire multiple bullets with one pull of the trigger) without a license.
 When you need the best possible defense, the firearms criminal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. are ready to help you.

 Persons Who May Not Possess Firearms Under Federal Law

-In addition to the prohibition of certain types of firearms, certain people may not possess firearms under federal law.
+In addition to the prohibition of certain firearms, certain people may not possess firearms under federal law.
 These include:

 - convicted felons (people convicted of a crime which carries a penalty of 1 year or more),